bugthesystem/AspNetWebApi-OutputCache-Redis/README.md

-# AspNetWebApi-OutputCache-Redis
+# ASP.NET Web API CacheOutput - Redis

-MongoDb cache for AspNetWebApi-OutputCache
+Redis 'provider' for AspNetWebApi-OutputCache Implementation of IApiOutputCache for Redis